bfreiberg/paapi-client/README.md

-Amazon Product Advertising API Client extension
+[Deprecated] Amazon Product Advertising API Client extension
 ==========
 **paapi-client** is a library for Amazon's Product Advertising API.

+:warning: **This client was written for an older version of the Product Advertising API and is no longer maintained.**

+Please check https://webservices.amazon.com/paapi5/documentation/ for the current version

 # Features
 * supports all of the SOAP API operations using JAX-WS